Lin-Manuel Miranda: 2011–2016: Hamilton

-While on vacation in 2008, Lin-Manuel Miranda had read Ron Chernow's biography of Alexander Hamilton.
+While on vacation in 2008, Miranda had read Ron Chernow's biography of Alexander Hamilton.
 Inspired by the book, he wrote a rap about Hamilton that he performed for the White House Evening of Poetry, Music, and the Spoken Word on May 12, 2009, accompanied by Alex Lacamoire.
 Miranda later said he spent a year writing the Hamilton song "My Shot", revising it countless times so that every verse would reflect Alexander Hamilton's intellect.
 By 2012, Miranda was performing an extended set of pieces based on the life of Hamilton, which he referred to as the Hamilton Mixtape.
 The New York Times called it "an obvious game changer".

 Hamilton premiered off-Broadway at The Public Theater in January 2015, directed by Thomas Kail.
 Miranda wrote the book and score, and starred as the title character.
 The show received highly positive reviews, and its engagement was sold out.
 Chernow and Miranda received the 2015 History Makers Award from the New York Historical Society for their work in creating the musical.
 The show began previews on Broadway in July 2015 at the Richard Rodgers Theatre and officially opened on August 6, 2015, earning positive reviews.
 On the first night of Hamilton previews, over 700 people lined up for lottery tickets.
 The Hamilton ticket lottery evolved into Ham4Ham, a series of outdoor mini-performances for lottery participants that was hosted daily by Miranda and cast members for over a year, until August 31, 2016.